kevinCubas/git-guide/README.md

 - `git status` - display the state of the repository and staging area.
 - `git add` - adds a change in the working directory to the staging area
 - `git commit` - save all staged changes.
+- `git push` - to send the commits from your local branch in your local Git repository to the remote repository.
 # Portuguese-readme

 Guia prático com os principais comandos.